Symi1995/vectornavDriver/README.md

 This node will convert the custom raw data topics into ROS2 sensor_msgs topics to make it easier to integrate with other ROS2 packages.

+## ntrip_client:

+This package use two more package: `nmea_msgs` and `rtcm_msgs`.
+You have to install them and write the correct rtcm client parameters: `usr`, `pass`, `broadcast address`, `port` and `mount point` to the launch params or ntrip_ros.py.

 ## Comment:

-This driver work succesfully only the ros2 humble or newer version.
+This driver work succesfully only the ros2 humble.
 If you want use it on older version like foxy, than you must copy two file from humble workspace.
-So copy `tf2_geometry_msgs.hpp` to `/opt/ros/foxy/include/tf2_geometry_msgs` and `tf2_sensor_msgs.hpp` to `/opt/ros/foxy/include/tf2_sensor_msgs`.
+So copy `tf2_geometry_msgs.hpp` to `/ opt/ros/foxy/include/tf2_geometry_msgs` and `tf2_sensor_msgs.hpp` to `/opt/ros/foxy/include/tf2_sensor_msgs`.
+Furthermore the `broadcaster.cpp` is not work correctly in ros2 foxy you have to remove it from CMakeLists.txt or you have to rewrite it to ros2 foxy format.
+The [ROS2 Foxy documentation](https://docs.ros.org/en/foxy/Tutorials/Intermediate/Tf2/Writing-A-Tf2-Broadcaster-Cpp.html#) will help you do that.

 ## References: